Rajpratik71/pwnwiki/presence/osx/sysinfo.md

 ## Command Line Access
 ### Screen Shot ###
-Quick screen shot using the 'screencapture' command with one second (default is 5) delay and no sound.
+Quick screen shot using the *screencapture* command with one second (default is 5) delay and no sound.
  * screencapture -x -T 1 ~/.ing/screenshot.png

  NOTE: Getting a single unfocused window using the Window ID isn't simple: http://apple.stackexchange.com/questions/56561/how-do-i-find-the-windowid-to-pass-to-screencapture-l